UlviParvizoghlu/mern-auth-app/README.md

 1. Clone the repository
 2. Install dependencies using `npm install`
-3. Run the front-end and back-end servers
+3. Run the front-end and back-end servers `npm run dev`
 4. Customize the application based on your requirements

 Feel free to contribute, report issues, or enhance the project by creating pull requests.
 Your contributions are highly appreciated!